edgedb/edgedb-js/packages/auth-remix/readme.md

    - `emailPasswordResetPassword`
    - `signout`
    - `isPasswordResetTokenValid(resetToken: string)`: Checks if a password reset token is still valid.
-   - `getOAuthUrl(providerName: string)`: This method takes the name of an OAuth provider (make sure you configure providers you need in the auth ext config first using CLI or EdgeDB UI) and returns a link that will initiate the OAuth sign in flow for that provider.
+   - `getOAuthUrl(providerName: string)`: This method takes the name of an OAuth provider (make sure you configure providers you need in the auth ext config first using CLI or Gel UI) and returns a link that will initiate the OAuth sign in flow for that provider.
 You will also need to configure the `onOAuthCallback` auth route handler.

 ## Usage